(4th Sunday in July)

 Second World Day for Grandparents and the Elderly

-On Sunday, July 24, 2022, the Second World Day for Grandparents and the Elderly will be celebrated throughout the universal Church.
+On Sunday, July 24, 2022, the Second World Day for Grandparents and the Elderly was celebrated throughout the universal Church.
 The theme chosen by the Holy Father for the occasion is "In old age they will still bear fruit" (Psalm 92:15) and intends to emphasize how grandparents and the elderly are a value and a gift both for society and for ecclesial communities.

 First World Day for Grandparents and the Elderly